 You’ll want to walk out the front on Las Vegas Boulevard, and go north (towards old downtown Las Vegas), taking a right on the first street you come across: E. St. Louis Avenue.
 From there, the SDX stop is just 500 feet on your right.

 The advantage of the SDX is that it’s an express, meaning fewer stops.
-Once onboard, it would take you only 20 minutes to get to the Bellagio, from our example.
+Once onboard, it would take you only 18 minutes or so to get to the Bellagio, from our example.

 However keep in mind that unlike the Deuce, which stops everywhere, the SDX has only five stops on the Strip: The SLS, The Fashion Show Mall, Bellagio, Excalibur and Mandalay Bay.
 It also stops south of the Strip, at the popular Town Square Mall Las Vegas.

 Closest Monorail Station to the Stratosphere

-A nearby Las Vegas Monorail Station helps make the Stratosphere less remote from the heart of Las Vegas Strip action.
+A nearby Las Vegas Monorail Station helps make the Stratosphere much less remote from the heart of Las Vegas Strip action.

-The nearest one is the Sahara Station, located on the west side of the new SLS Hotel and Casino.
-This is the last stop for the monorail.
+The nearest one is the SLS Station, located on the west side of the SLS Hotel and Casino.
+This is the last stop for the Las Vegas Monorail.
 The station is just under 1/2 mile from the Stratosphere, or around a ten minute walk.

 It seems no matter the time of day or night, there’s always pedestrian and car traffic on Las Vegas Boulevard, and I’d feel a lot more comfortable sticking with it to get to the SLS.

-Once at the station, you can purchase the inexpensive pass (sold by the trip, day, or even multiple day passes), and have a smooth quick ride to the LVH, Harrah’s, Flamingo, Bally’s then lastly the MGM Grand.
+Once at the station, you can purchase the inexpensive pass (sold by the trip, day, or even multiple day passes), and have a smooth quick ride to the Westgate Hotel & Casino, Harrah’s, Flamingo, Bally’s then lastly the MGM Grand.

 I love the Las Vegas Monorail, and you if plan on going to the south end of the Strip (MGM Grand, NY-NY, Mandalay Bay, etc.), the monorail is a much better option than taking the bus.